imperva/terraform-provider-dsfhub/website/docs/r/data_source.md

 The following arguments are optional, however some are only supported for certain server types.
 Please see the [asset specifications](https://docs-cybersec.thalesgroup.com/bundle/onboarding-databases-to-sonar-reference-guide/page/Asset-Specifications_35815461.html) for more details:

+- `application` - (String) The Asset ID of the application asset that "owns" the asset.
 - `asset_connection` - (Block) An `asset_connection` block as defined below.
 - `asset_source` - (String) The source platform/vendor/system of the asset data.
 Usually the service responsible for creating that asset document
+- `asset_version` - (Number) Denotes the database/service version of the asset
 - `audit_info` - (Block) An `audit_info` block as defined below.
 Normally auto-populated when enabling the audit policy, it is a sub-document in JSON format containing configuration information for audit management.
 See documentation for values that can be added manually depending on asset type.
 Editing this value does NOT enable the audit policy.
 - `audit_pull_enabled` - (Boolean) If true, sonargateway will collect the audit logs for the associated data source if it can, on the successful Connect Gateway playbook run.
 - `audit_type` - (String) Used to indicate what mechanism should be used to fetch logs on systems supporting multiple ways to get logs, see asset specific documentation for details
 - `availability_zones` - (List of string) List of regions where the cluster is available from AWS data.
+- `available_bucket_account_ids` - (List of string) A list of AWS Account IDs to use when pulling account specific audit logs from this bucket. eg: ['123456789012', ‘123456789013’]
 - `available_regions` - (List of string) A list of regions to use in discovery actions that iterate through region
 - `aws_proxy_config` - (Block) An `aws_proxy_config` block as defined below for an AWS proxy configuration.
 - `bucket_account_id` - (String) AWS account number in the prefix of the files we are pulling.
 E.g. "123456789012" out of "AWSLogs/123456789012/service/us-east-1/2022/03/25/my_file.gz"